-But enough about that.
-My story: lifelong crafter.
+But enough about me.
+Let's talk about me.
+Lifelong crafter.
 Just about literally.
 I've always made things; what those things were depended on my age, where I was in life and what supplies were at hand.
 Trust me, at around age 9, Elmer's Glue was my best friend.
 You could mix that stuff with anything and make something.

 I've also had passing flings with glitter, sequins (a job at a Middle Eastern restaurant where I caught the bug for costume making, though never the urge or skill to dance in them), fabric, paint, beads, the aforesaid glue, clay, a little bit of yarn (mainly endless chains in junior high which I then wove into a pink, purple and black spiderweb that I stapled to my bedroom ceiling), paper, silk screening . . . you name it.
 Good thing my relationship history isn't as varied.